vdclab/vdclab-wiki/JGI-IMG-Phylogeny.md

 {.is-info}

 ## Notes from User
-- A good tool for comparing genomes between organisms
+- A good tool for comparing genomes between organisms.
-- Locus tags for genes are not standard
+- Locus tags for genes are not standard.
+- A go-to profiler because so many genomes are in the database.

 ## Ease of use